Jbleezy/BO1-Reimagined/README.md

 * Removed (replaced by PSG1)

 ### Famas
-* Unupgraded: increased stock ammo from 150 to 300
+* Unupgraded: increased reserve ammo from 150 to 300
-* Upgraded: increased stock ammo from 225 to 450
+* Upgraded: increased reserve ammo from 225 to 450

 ### G11
-* Unupgraded: increased stock ammo from 144 to 192
+* Unupgraded: increased reserve ammo from 144 to 192
-* Upgraded: increased stock ammo from 288 to 384
+* Upgraded: increased reserve ammo from 288 to 384

 ### Gewehr43
 * Unupgraded: increased damage from 120 to 130

 ### HS10
 * Upgraded: fixed right weapon fire sound
+* Upgraded: reduced hipfire spread
-* Upgraded: reduced hipfire spread, reduced recoil
+* Upgraded: reduced recoil

 ### Kar98k
-* Unupgraded: increased damage from 170 to 500, increased headshot damage from 350 to 1000
+* Unupgraded: increased damage from 170 to 500
+* Unupgraded: increased headshot damage from 350 to 1000
-* Upgraded: increased damage from 1200 to 3000, increased headshot damage from 2000 to 6000
+* Upgraded: increased damage from 1200 to 3000
+* Upgraded: increased headshot damage from 2000 to 6000

 ### Kar98k Scoped
-* Increased damage from 675 to 1000, increased headshot damage from 3000 to 4000
+* Increased damage from 675 to 1000
+* Increased headshot damage from 3000 to 4000

 ### L96A1
-* Unupgraded: now has variable zoom scope
+* Unupgraded: added variable zoom scope

 ### M16
-* Unupgraded: Increased stock ammo from 120 to 150
+* Unupgraded: increased reserve ammo from 120 to 150
 * Upgraded: decreased grenade launcher explosion radius by 36%
-* Upgraded: increased grenade launcher max damage from 400 to 1500
+* Upgraded: grenade launcher impact damage - 1500
-* Upgraded: increased grenade launcher min damage from 75 to 500
+* Upgraded: grenade launcher maximum damage - 1500
+* Upgraded: grenade launcher instantly starts reloading after firing the last shot
 * Upgraded: added name of weapon attachment on HUD
+* Upgraded: added name of weapon attachment on HUD

 ### M1911
-* Upgraded: impact damage - 2500, max explosion damage - 2500, min explosion damage - 1000
+* Upgraded: impact damage - 2500
+* Upgraded: maximum explosion damage - 2500
+* Upgraded: minimum explosion damage - 1000

-### M72 Law
+### M72 LAW
-* Time to start automatically reloading after firing the last shot reduced by 50%
+* Instantly starts reloading after firing the last shot
-* Unupgraded: impact damage - 2000, max explosion damage - 1500, min explosion damage - 1000
+* Unupgraded: impact damage - 2000
+* Unupgraded: maximum explosion damage - 1500
+* Unupgraded: minimum explosion damage - 1000
-* Upgraded: impact damage - 3000, max explosion damage - 2500, min explosion damage - 1000
+* Upgraded: impact damage - 3000
+* Upgraded: maximum explosion damage - 2500
+* Upgraded: minimum explosion damage - 1000

 ### Olympia
 * Unupgraded: deals 1.5x more damage
 * Upgraded: ammo now gets added to the clip at the same time that it does in the reload animation

 ### PM63
-* Unupgraded: increased stock ammo from 100 to 120
+* Unupgraded: increased reserve ammo from 100 to 120
-* Upgraded: increased stock ammo from 225 to 250
+* Upgraded: increased reserve ammo from 225 to 250
+* Upgraded: reduced hipfire spread
-* Upgraded: reduced hipfire spread, reduced recoil
+* Upgraded: reduced recoil

 ### RPK
-* Fixed animation bug when switching weapons with the clip being empty
+* Fixed animation bug when switching weapons from the RPK with an empty clip

 ### Spectre
-* Unupgraded: increased stock ammo from 120 to 240
+* Unupgraded: increased reserve ammo from 120 to 240
-* Upgraded: increased stock ammo from 225 to 360
+* Upgraded: increased reserve ammo from 225 to 360

 ### Wonder Weapons

 ### Ray Gun
 * Ammo now gets added to the clip at the same time that it does in the reload animation
-* Unupgraded: impact damage - 2500, max explosion damage - 2500, min explosion damage - 1250
+* Unupgraded: impact damage - 2500
+* Unupgraded: maximum explosion damage - 2500
+* Unupgraded: minimum explosion damage - 1250
-* Upgraded: impact damage - 3000, max explosion damage - 3000, min explosion damage - 1250
+* Upgraded: impact damage - 3000
+* Upgraded: maximum explosion damage - 3000
+* Upgraded: minimum explosion damage - 1250
 * Always makes crawlers on first damage on an enemy

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)
+* Unupgraded: decreased self damage radius by 72%
+* Unupgraded: increased zombie damage radius by 45%
+* Upgraded: decreased self damage radius by 134%
+* Upgraded: increased zombie damage radius by 7%
+* Unupgraded and upgraded versions now have the same zombie damage radius and self damage radius
-* Upgraded: can now kill 24 zombies
+* Upgraded: increased maximum amount of kills from 10 to 24
 * Upgraded: decreased time between kills by 50%
 * Upgraded: ammo now gets added to the clip at the same time that it does in the reload animation
 * Upgraded: gold camo on Der Riese, regular camo on Call of the Dead
 * Upgraded: gold camo is now shinier
 * Fixed sprinting, diving, and reload cancelling animations on classic maps
-* Decreased self damage radius
-* Increased zombie damage radius
-* Both unupgraded and upgraded now have the same zombie damage radius and self damage radius

 #### Thundergun
 * Gives 50 points for each kill
 * No longer does any damage to any enemies that are knocked down and not killed

 #### Winter's Howl
+* Unupgraded: minimum damage - 500
-* Minimum damage: 500 unupgraded, 1000 upgraded
+* Upgraded: minimum damage - 1000
+* Unupgraded: damage to thief - 1000
-* Damage to thief: 1000 unupgraded, 2000 upgraded
+* Upgraded: damage to thief - 2000
 * Each shot slows down the enemy's move speed
 * Kills enemies when they are at their slowest move speed (3 shots to kill sprinting enemies)
 * Enemies will only be able to do slow hits after taking damage from the Winter's Howl